TobiasPSP/doneland_sources/Components/Storage/Permanent/On SD Cards/README.md

 ## Preparing SD Cards

-To limit sources of faults, before you use a *SD card*, you should first try it in a *PC*.
+To limit sources of faults, before you use a *SD card*, first try it on a *PC*.
 It is not uncommon for older *SD cards* to simply not work correctly anymore:

 * Insert the SD card into your PC.
 If your PC has no SD card reader (many do), you might want to get a cheap USB card reader.
 After all, the whole point of using *SD cards* is to carry sensor and other data over from your DIY devices to your computer.
 * Check whether the SD card is correctly identified by your PC.
 If the PC prompts you to format the SD card, do format it.
 Use the *FAT* filesystem.